jamf/DEPNotify/README.md

 *Example:* `Command: Alert: The installation is now finished`

-* **Determinate:** This makes the process bar be determinate instead of just a spinny bar.
+* **Determinate:** This makes the process bar be determinate instead of just a spiny bar.
 You need to follow this with the number of stages you'd like to have in the bar.
 Once set, every status update that you send DEPNotify will increment the bar by one stage.

 *Example:* `Command: Determinate: 5`

-* **EnableJamf:** This has DEP Notify read in the Jamf log at /var/log/jamf.log and then update the status line in the DeP Notofy window with any installations or policy executions from the Jamf log.
+* **EnableJamf:** This has DEP Notify read in the Jamf log at /var/log/jamf.log and then update the status line in the DEPNotify window with any installations or policy executions from the Jamf log.
 Note there is nothing special you need to name your items in Jamf for them to be read.

 *Example:* `Command: EnableJamf:`

+* **

 * **Help:**  This will show a help button in the lower right corner of the DEPNotify window.
 Pressing the button will open up the path that you specify.
 Note that this can be both web URLs, such as http://www.apple.com/support, or file paths to local files such as file:///Applications/Chess.app.